Nikhil-Sudhan/mvp/DRONE_CONFIG_TESTING.md

 - `renderer/index.html` - Added direct CSS link
 - `test-drone-config.html` - Created standalone test file

-The drone configuration panel should now be fully functional and visible in the Sky Loom application!
+The drone configuration panel should now be fully functional and visible in the Avionixis application!